KelvinMsft/NoTruth/README.md

 control DDI calls without being notified by PatchGuard.
 - https://www.youtube.com/watch?v=UflyX3GeYkw

-DdiMon is implemented on the top of HyperPlatform.
+NoTruth is implemented on the top of HyperPlatform.
 See a project page for more details of HyperPlatform:
 - https://github.com/tandasat/HyperPlatform